drj-io/Adafruit_ADS1X15_Linux_I2C/README.md

 Driver for TI's ADS1X15: 12 and 16-bit Differential or Single-Ended ADC with PGA and Comparator

 # Fork
-This repository has been forked from https://github.com/adafruit/Adafruit_ADS1X15
+This repository has been forked from https://github.com/adafruit/Adafruit_ADS1X15 and is modified for use with Linux systems including Raspberry PI Raspian (32 or 64bit) and only uses existing linux kernel headers.

 ## Changes
 The following changes have been made: